keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/user-code.md

 With the NEAR connection established, your browser can now talk to the NEAR blockchain.
 The next step, is to call `initKeypom`.
 This initializes the SDK to allow for interactions with the Keypom smart contracts.
 Without it, none of the other SDK functions would work as expected.
 More info on the `initKeypom` function can be found [here](../../../keypom-sdk/modules#initkeypom).

 After the Keypom initialization is complete, the SDK function [`formatLinkdropUrl`](../../../keypom-sdk/modules.md#formatlinkdropurl) can be used to create the linkdrop link to embed in the QR code.
 To use this function, it simply needs a base URL, as well as the `privateKey` to be used.
-The returned linkdrop link is set to the state variable `link` and will be used when rendering.
+The returned linkdrop link is set to the state variable `link` and will be used to render the QR code.

 ### Rendering

 The process of rendering is simple: retrieve the key's current use number, and render the page differently based on the stages outlined in the [App Design](react-outline.md).

 During this process, the `QrCode` and `KeyInfo` components are called, passing in the values and state variables defined in the [set up](user-code.md#setting-up).
-For the time being, you can think of the `KeyInfo` component as just a black box, where a `privKey`, `curUse` and other state variables are passed in, and those state variables get modified to change what is rendered. `QRCode` uses the `qrcode.react` library to display a QR based on a string input.
+For the time being, you can think of the `KeyInfo` component as just a black box, where a `privKey`, `curUse` and other state variables are passed in, and those state variables get modified to change what is rendered. `QRCode` uses the `qrcode.react` library to display a QR code based on a string input.

 The following table outlines what the page should render based on a set of conditions including the current key use.